Pewsey White Horse: Description and location

-The smallest white horse in Wiltshire, Pewsey White Horse is 35 feet tall and 67 feet tall.
+The smallest white horse in Wiltshire, Pewsey White Horse is 35 feet tall and 67 feet long.
 Pewsey White Horse is cut on private land roughly a mile south of Pewsey Village, on a steep NNW facing slope of Pewsey Hill about 500’ above sea level.
 Access to the horse is available to visitors.
 The horse can be seen from along the A345 near Pewsey Village and along the south of the village itself, but the horse is viewed most clearly from the Pewsey to Everleigh road below Pewsey Hill.
 The figure can be visited from the top of Pewsey Hill where there are footpaths leading to the horse and places where a car may be parked (although not designated parking places).

 Pewsey Hill is a down (downland, a chalk hill) marking one end of the 19 mile Vale of Pewsey, where others of the white horses are located.
 Although not itself part of the downs, the vale is part of the North Wessex Downs AONB (Area of Outstanding Natural Beauty).
 The horse looks out across the Vale of Pewsey towards the Alton Barnes White Horse on Milk Hill.
 Pewsey White Horse is visible from Milk Hill, near to Alton Barnes White Horse although not from the exact location of that horse.

 Pewsey White Horse is on the outskirts of the village of Pewsey, but nonetheless is considered to be within the village's boundaries.
 It is the second and so far final piece of public art in the village, following the King Alfred Monument (1913), which was erected in the centre of the village to commemorate the coronation of George VI's predecessor, George V.